Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 flow.save(m.state_dict(), "./model")
 ```

-The first parameter is the Module parameter, and the second is the save path.
+The first parameter is the Module parameters, and the second is the saved path.
 The above code saves the parameters of the `m` Module object to the path `./model`.